mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 apptainer build --sandbox my-image  docker://bitnami/pytorch:latest
 ```

-The command `build` here does not build anything yet, but just downloads the image.
-The flag `--sandbox` is to convert the image file to the Sandbox format, which is convenient for installing packages interactively.
+The command `build` here does not build anything yet, but just downloads the image and convert it to a new format.
+The flag `--sandbox` tells `build` to convert the image to the Sandbox format, which is convenient for installing packages interactively.

 Log in the container shell, then you can install system packages using `apt-get` as is on an Ubuntu machine and build Python packages using `pip install`, taking Pandas for example,
 ```